HL7/fhir-exchange-routing-ig/input/pages/index.md

 - Common mechanisms used for many years in healthcare and other industries
 - Lightweight
 - Works when performing all REST interactions including GET (e.g., for a search or retrieval) ensuring that the intermediary routing can be accomplished even if no FHIR resource is being submitted
-- Universally usable, regardless of FHIR content--being resource-type agnostic
+- Universally usable, regardless of FHIR content.
+Resource-type agnostic
 - Requires no special handling by the originator; the submitting system is unaware that an intermediary will play a role in routing the request

 <p></p>